leandroacostag/3dgames-ofertas-webscrapper/README.md

 1. Install beautifulsoup4 and requests libraries: `pip install beautifulsoup4 requests`
 2. Create your own bot from the telegram BOT helper. https://core.telegram.org/bots#6-botfather
 3. Create a telegram channel and take note of chatId.
-4. Go to https://jsonblob.com/ and create a new json object as {'id':'postId'} with the oldest postId you want to crawl.
+4. Go to https://jsonblob.com/ and create a new json object as {"id":"postId"} with the oldest postId you want to crawl.
 (This will determine how long it will take your first run, you can get this).
 5. Edit main.py with your own bot token, chatId and jsonblob Id.
 6. Run `python main.py` over your terminal to start running the process.